-11.4.
-Percent for art contributions 11.4.1.
-Capital works The equivalent of 1% of the total project budget of publicly accessible capital works projects valued in excess of \$2million, be allocated to incorporate a major public artwork as an integral feature and a key component to the project management plan.
-11.4.2.
-Negotiated developer contributions A negotiated developer contribution scheme for publicly accessible developments with a total project value exceeding \$2million, will require 1% of the total project cost be allocated to the commissioning of public artwork as a key element to the development.
-A negotiated arrangement would be triggered through the planning permit process, and specify that a qualified public artist be commissioned to develop works congruent with the Nillumbik Shire Art Collection.
+A negotiated private developer contribution for publicly accessible developments with a total project value exceeding \$2 million, requires 1% of the total project cost be allocated to the commissioning of public artwork as a key element to the development.
+A negotiated arrangement would be triggered through the planning permit process, and specify works congruent with the Nillumbik Shire Art Collection.